WebCuratorTool/webcurator/webcurator-docs/guides/wayback-integration-guide.rst

 ============

-In order to use Wayback as an review tool within WCT, you need to deploy and configure an instance of Wayback to run inside your Tomcat container.
+In order to use Wayback as an review tool within WCT, you need to deploy and configure an instance of Wayback to run inside a Tomcat container.
 It is this instance of Wayback that performs the indexing.

-This guide shows how to deploy and configure an instance of Wayback to run inside your Tomcat container.
+This guide shows how to deploy and configure an instance of Wayback to run inside a Tomcat container.

 Contents of this document